Precious Metals

 2. Be Wary of Online Marketplaces

 But purchasing from those online sites, you’re at the mercy of sellers and their photos and descriptions.
 How do you tell if that gold is real?
-What if the person you’re buying from is reselling counterfeit coins from China?
-And what do you do if you end up buying a counterfeit coin?

 3. Work With Trusted Vendors

-It’s important to work with vendors who have established relationships with the mints that provide the investment market with their coins.
+It can be important to work with vendors who have established relationships with the mints that provide the retail gold market with its coins.
 At Goldco, we have agreements with mints around the world to purchase their coins directly, passing on to you coins that are guaranteed to be authentic products.
-And the custodians we work with can ensure that the gold coins you purchase for investment aren’t mixed with other coins, so that the coins you purchase will always remain yours.

 If you’re looking to invest tens of thousands of dollars of your retirement savings in a gold IRA, you’ll want to make sure that the coins you’re getting are authentic.
-And even if you don’t know for certain how to tell if gold is real, choosing a partner who can authenticate gold for you can take some of the pressure off your shoulders.
+And even if you don’t know for certain how to tell if gold is real, choosing a partner who can provide authentic gold for you can take some of the pressure off your shoulders.

-If you want to learn more about investing in gold, or more about Goldco’s coin offerings from various mints around the world, contact the experts at Goldco today.
-They have helped thousands of investors just like you benefit from investing in gold.
-Make sure that you’re investing in authentic gold coins by giving Goldco a call and find out how you can safeguard your assets with an investment in gold.
+If you want to learn more about buying gold, or more about Goldco’s coin offerings from various mints around the world, contact the precious metals specialists at Goldco today.
+They have helped thousands of people just like you benefit from buying gold.

 Goldco 2025 Guide to Gold and Silver

-Request Your Free Guide
+Request Your Free Gold & Silver Guide

 Goldco 2025 Guide to Gold and Silver

-Request Your Free Guide
+Request Your Free Gold & Silver Guide

 Ready to help protect your retirement savings?